Chikwenduagwu/jumia-telegram-assistant/README.md

 ⚡ Serverless <br>

-This project was built by WisdomTech — blending AI + E-Commerce + Telegram to create a powerful assistant experience. <br>
+This project was built by WisdomTech, blending AI + E-Commerce + Telegram to create a powerful assistant experience. <br>

 If you’d like to collaborate or learn more, feel free to connect! 🚀  [https://x.com/agwuchikwendu]